powerfulweb-sites/marlenek.com.au/content/treatments/ombre-brows/index.md

       text: Ombre Brows
       amount: 450
 ---
-Ombre brows is also known as misting or shading .It is a semi-permanent cosmetic tattoo performed on the eyebrows to enhance the eyebrows.
-It is a technique done with a digital tattoo machine also can be done manually.
-Pigment is embedded into the skin at a certain depth creating a soft misting and shade.
+it is a semi-permanent cosmetic tattoo performed on the eyebrows to enhance the eyebrows.
+It is a technique done with a digital tattoo machine or can be performed manually by a hand tool.
+Pigment is embedded into the skin at a certain depth creating a soft misting and shading affect.
 Soft light from the front of the eyebrow and darkening towards the tail.
 Ombre eyesbrows also emphasises the shape of the eyebrows.
 The semi-permanent tattoo normally last anything from 18 month to 24 months depending on skin type and lifestyle.